Mycoearthdome/Sentinel/README.md

 ## Uninstallation

-Run the `uninstall.sh` script to remove the services and installed files:
+Run the `uninstall.sh` script to remove the services and installed files.
+The script now detects the location of the installed systemd unit files so it works regardless of whether your distribution stores them in `/etc`, `/lib` or `/usr/lib`.

 ```bash
 sudo ./uninstall.sh
 ```

 All SentinelRoot data and systemd units are deleted while external scanners remain installed.
+A syslog message tagged `sentinelroot` confirms successful removal so you can verify the cleanup with `journalctl -t sentinelroot`.

 ## Python Heuristic Prototype Usage